 Assume every workout is going ahead as planned regardless of weather conditions.
 We will only cancel a workout if it is clear that continuing will represent a danger to participants.
 Even if the weather is really nasty, good workouts are possible...although we may shorten the time period slightly if the fun factor is going down.

 Any XC skier would benefit from these kinds of drills and exercises.
 Racers to backcountry tourers.
 Teens through super seniors.
 You need to be able to move on foot (run, skiwalk, and/or bound) several times up and down moderate to steep hills.
 For the strength portion you'll need to be comfortable doing various body resistance exercises in an outdoor setting.
 For technique drills you just need a positive attitude to do light walking and step drills on both grass/dirt slopes and flat areas.
 You can always go at your own pace, as easy or as hard as you like.

 Who is putting this on?

-This program is offered by the Oregon Nordic Club – Teacup Chapter and designed by XC Oregon Coach/Director J.D.
+This program is offered by the Oregon Nordic Club - Teacup Chapter and designed by XC Oregon Coach/Director J.D.
 Downing.
 J.D. is also the National Director of the American Cross Country Skiers non-profit masters association and the editor of xcskiworld.com website.
-All workouts will be led either by athletes in the nationally-recognized XC Oregon race program or Portland-area volunteers using an XC Oregon workout template.
-The ultimate goal is to use this workout series as a springboard towards several masters training/conditioning groups regularly meeting in the Portland metro area.
+All workouts will be led either by athletes or coaches in the nationally-recognized XC Oregon race program or Portland-area volunteers using an XC Oregon workout template.
+The goal is always to use this workout series as a springboard towards healthy and fit skiers come wintertime.
 Both XC Oregon and American Cross Country Skiers are happy to provide extensive help to individuals and organizations (commercial, non-profit, and public) that are interested in creating new local training groups.
 Just ask!